SignalGo/SignalGo-full-net/README.md

 ## Features:

-1.Send and receive any data like class,object,struct and complex object
+1. Send and receive any data like class, object, struct and complex objects

-2.Send(upload) and receive(download) stream like file stream
+2. Send (upload) and receive (download) file streams (audio, video, binary data etc.)

-3.Send and receive data with UDP connection for sound and video streamming
+3. Send and receive data with UDP connection for sound and video streamming

-4.Return data from a method (client and server)
+4. Return data from a method (both client and server)

-5.Linq query to Clients for send or receive data
+5. Linq query to clients to send or receive data

-6.Setting for maximum and minimum and timeout data transport
+6. Setting the maximum and minimum byte size for data transport and connection timeout too.

-7.Using best security algoritm for send or receive data
+7. Using the best security algorithm to send and receive data

-8.Call methods from http GET and POST protocol (like call from browser) or upload and download files and manage Controllers like asp.net MVC
+8. Call methods from http GET and POST protocol (like browser's call) or upload and download files and manage controllers like asp.net MVC

-9.Support async await methods

-10.Full logging systeam
+9. Full support for "async... await" methods

-11.Manage data exchanger to customize model properties in send and receive data without create new class
+10. Manage data exchanger to customize model properties to send and receive data without create new classes

-12.Ip limitation for call methods
+11. Ip limitations for call methods

-13.Easy to manage permissions with attribute you can customize your permissions before client call methods
+12. Easy to manage permissions with attributes.
+This way you can customize your permissions before client call methods

-14.Automatic handle object references and pointers in serialize and deserialize system
+13. Automatic handle object references and pointers for the serialize - deserialize system

-and other fetures...
+and other features...

 ## Simple Usage:

-After you learn it [ServiceContractAttribute](https://github.com/SignalGo/SignalGo-full-net/wiki/ServiceContract-(Attribute)) you can create your simple Service with this attribute.
+After you learn this lesson: [ServiceContractAttribute](https://github.com/SignalGo/SignalGo-full-net/wiki/ServiceContract-(Attribute)) you can create your simple service with this attribute.

-for example we have an interface that is our sevice level methods.
+For example we have an interface that is our service level methods.

 ```csharp
     [SignalGo.Shared.DataTypes.ServiceContract("TestServerModel")]